 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April

+1985.
 As time permits, I will be glad to scan articles for you.
 All copyrights (if any) are hereby acknowledged.

 See all articles from

 Meet the Transistor

 A tiny component that will revolutionize the entire electronics industry - can operate from dry

 Fig. 1.
 Miniature vacuum lube dwarfs the transistor which can replace it.
 Later models are even tinier.

 Fig. 2.
 A cutaway view of a point-contact transistor.
 Note two "cat's whiskers".

 Fig. 3.
 (A) Basic transistor amplifier.
 (B) Symbol for an "n-p-n" junction transistor.